abdul-28930/hackathon/README.md

 planning with sustainable development utilising satellite imagery to detect trees within a specified area and estimates the potential carbon absorption of that tree cover.

+# !!!!Only JPEG OR JPG Images are allowed!!!!

 ## Description

 Would allow the administrate to plan their future choices with sustainability, that will result in